maziac/DeZog/design/EmulatorInterface.md

 Here are a few problems:
 - socket implementation: The mame socket implementation is also used for Lua.
 It is not possible to determine that a socket has been closed.
 As a workaround the DZRP close command could be used.
 That at least would work on graceful terminations.
 - I also thought about using the lua as a mediator to the gdbstub and implement only additional functionality in Lua.
-But this is not possible, wwhen the mame debugger stops the Lua is not served anymore.
+But this is not possible, when the mame debugger stops the Lua is not served anymore.
 - Stopping: Mame does not react on setting the ```manager.machine.debugger.execution_state``` to "stop".
 Or better: only for a short time.
 Then it turns "run" on by itself.
 Therefore it is necessary to block mame from running in the lua script with a busy loop (there is no "sleep" command available).
 - But the main problem in the end: There is no reliable way to get the banking information.
 I thought I found a way and it was working with lwings, but e.g. with spec128 it was failing, showing no banks.